pundreek-saurabh/javascript/README.md

 # Javascript
-Documented snippets of language, for better understanding.
+Documented snippets of language, for better understanding of concepts.